Swiss-Paraplegic-Research/Psychometric_WorkShop/README.md

 To be ready to start, if you do not have it yet, please, install R and Rstudio ahead of the workshop.

-·	link to cran-r (chose your operating system an install)
+·	link to cran-r (chose your operating system and install)

 https://cran.r-project.org